Best electric SUVs 2025 – the top 10, plus the ones to avoid

 "If I could add one thing to the EX30 that Volvo doesn't offer, it would be a head-up display, because you currently have to look at the central infotainment screen to check your speed." – Steve Huntingford, Editor

-Read our Volvo EX30 review
+Read our in-depth Volvo EX30 review

 Our pick: 1.6 GDi Hybrid Advance 5dr DCT